smSamani/DissertationProject/README.md

 ## Phase 3: Freeze Frame and Shot Context Features

-In the third phase, we used StatsBomb’s freeze-frame data to extract spatial context features at the moment of each shot.
+In the third phase, we used StatsBomb’s freeze-frame data (included in event.json) to extract spatial context features at the moment of each shot.
 These include:

 - **Number of Opponents in Front:** Counts the defenders directly in front of the shooter—specifically, opponents whose x-coordinate is greater than the shooter’s (closer to goal) and whose y-coordinate is within ±10% of the shooter’s y (roughly in line horizontally).
 - **Distance to Goal Center:** The straight-line (Euclidean) distance from the shooter to the center of the goal.